MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 ## Examples

-1. Create an empty view arg_max view that will only materialize records ingested from now on:
+1. Create an empty arg_max view that will only materialize records ingested from now on:

     <!-- csl -->
     ```